 Ultimately, I failed out of the business inside of a year.

-Before that, I never had a real job.
-Now working for Corporate America, I was selling a product that I didn’t like or believe in, but I had to suck it up.
+Working for Corporate America, I found I was selling a product I didn’t like or believe in, but I had to do it anyway to support my family.

 When I got back in the insurance business, I vowed that I would follow what always had worked and stop screwing with the system.

-Thankfully I’ve never returned and have been successful ever since!
+Thankfully, I’ve never returned to Corporate America and have experienced success ever since!

 There’s a LOT of truth to that.

 In a way, success in insurance sales comes down to having faith in the system. and faith in yourself!

 You have to have faith that if you just keep going, despite everything telling you not to.